yaki-inc/yaki-inc/README.md

 @ https://E2E2.me.
 You can learn more about the protocols and E2E2.me at https://E2E2.org

 _Coming soon!_ This repository will contain two main libraries, both written in Typescript:
-1. `yaki-crypto` - A typesafe cryptography library built atop the battle-tested `tweetnacl` library, that makes symmetric encryption, asymmetric encryption, and authenticated encryption with associated data (AEAD) dead simple.
+1. `@yaki-inc/crypto` - A typesafe cryptography library built atop the battle-tested `tweetnacl` library, that makes symmetric encryption, asymmetric encryption, and authenticated encryption with associated data (AEAD) dead simple.
 In addition, it also implements the CAKE and YEP protocols.
-2. `e2e2-client` - A simple library to interact with the authn/authz provider at E2E2.me.
+2. `@e2e2/client` - A simple library to interact with the authn/authz provider at E2E2.me.

 Yaki, Inc. is also the creator of https://Datayaki.com, a privacy-first data analytics platform that relies on these libraries.